Denver is becoming a great “Foodie” destination with great chefs and restaurants. Our top new finds include:

 Root Down: I enjoyed brunch at this great restaurant just west of downtown.
 It was referred to me by a friend.
 It was frequented by a very young, hip crowd that gave it a fun energy.
 Make sure to make reservations ahead of time.
 It is located at 1600 W. 33rd Ave.

-Backcountry Provisions: Located at 1617 Wazee, this casual dining spot was recommended for lunch.
+Yampa Sandwich Co. (formerly Backcountry Provisions): Located at 1617 Wazee, this casual dining spot was recommended for lunch.
 They have a huge menu of sandwiches.
 I thought the food was good and the service excellent.
 Don’t miss the cranberry chutney.

 Linger: Located at 2030 W. 30th Avenue in the hip Highlands neighborhood, just west of LoDo or Lower Downtown in downtown Denver, this is a great spot featuring around the world street food.
 They have a roof top bar with views of Denver.